iritkatriel/finally/README.md

 - In [aws-sam-cli](https://github.com/aws/aws-sam-cli/blob/97e63dcc2738529eded8eecfef4b875abc3a476f/samcli/local/apigw/local_apigw_service.py#L721) there is a conditional return at the end of the block.
-From reading the code, it seems that the condition only holds when the exception has been handled (.
-And yet, the conditional block can just move outside of the `finally` block and achieve the same effect.
+From reading the code, it seems that the condition only holds when the exception has been handled.
+The conditional block can just move outside of the `finally` block and achieve the same effect.

 - In [scrappy](https://github.com/scrapy/scrapy/blob/52c072640aa61884de05214cb1bdda07c2a87bef/scrapy/utils/gz.py#L27)